Ross Township, Clinton County, Indiana

 Ross Township is one of 14 townships in Clinton County, Indiana.
-As of the 2010 census, its population was 2,898 and it contained 1,119 housing units.
+As of the 2020 census, its population was 2,823 (down from 2,898 at 2010) and it contained 1,146 housing units.

 The township was named for John Ross, a pioneer settler and associate county judge.

 History

 Ross was one of Clinton County's original townships created on May 15, 1830.
 Solomon Miller—who arrived in March 1828—was its first settler.
 According to a 1913 county history, a considerable number of the township's early settlers were Pennsylvania Germans and Dunkards.

 Geography

 According to the 2010 census, the township has a total area of 29.58 sqmi, all land.